 Zika is a virus that is carried by mosquitos and passed on to humans from the insect's bite.
 It has been around since the 1950's, but up until recently, it has mainly been found in a narrow band that surrounds the globe near the equator.
 Scientists now believe that the disease has begun to spread thanks to climate change and warming temperatures, bringing it to areas that have been Zika free until recently.

 Zika is relatively harmless to most people, with the vast majority never even showing signs of any symptoms.
 Those who do get sick could easily mistake the virus for something similar to the flu, with feelings of headaches, muscles pain, lack of energy, and so on.
 Usually, those symptoms pass within a week or so, with no lasting side effects.

-At the moment, there is no known vaccine or cure for Zika, so the best way to avoid catching the disease is to postpone traveling in areas where it is known to be an issue.
-This is particularly true for women who are currently pregnant or plan to become so in the near future.
+Several years after the Zika breakout there remains no known vaccine or cure for Zika.
+That means that the best way to avoid catching the disease is to postpone traveling in areas where it is known to be an issue.
+This is particularly true for women who are currently pregnant or for coupes who plan to become pregnant in the near future.

 Of course, that isn't always feasible, as sometimes travel plans can't be avoided or changed.
 In those cases, there are some other measures that can be taken to help lessen the chances of contracting the virus.